Coordination of University and College teaching

 - Making available to Colleges access to relevant and up-to-date information about faculty teaching and learning activities that impinge on College activities (e.g. course descriptions, marking and classing guidelines, library resources, IT provision, in-house training courses, etc.).
 These should all be accessible via the faculty or departmental website.
 The following should also be circulated to Directors of Studies in good time:

 - Lists of convenors and potential supervisors for each paper, which are made available by the latter for consultation by (but not circulation to) students.

 - Booklists recommended for purchase by College libraries and details of software that should be available in Colleges.

 - Facilitating communication between those responsible for faculty/departmental and College teaching, by:

 - Providing a clear statement of aims and objectives for all papers and courses, and adequate information in advance about examination requirements, and assessment criteria.
 Such statements should be helpful both to teachers and students and provide a basis for enhanced co-operation and communication with Colleges.

 - Designating where possible a University officer or officers (for example the Convenor of the Directors of Studies Committee, if a University officer) to liaise in the co-ordination of University and College teaching and advise students on teaching matters.

 - Encouraging supervisors to attend relevant lectures, and training in supervision teaching.
-In association with Colleges, they should take necessary steps to enhance the quality of learning and teaching, e.g. by encouraging engagement with relevant in-house or Staff Development Section training activities, and to encourage the use of appropriate teaching aids.
-Further advice: CARET, Staff Development Section.
+In association with Colleges, they should take necessary steps to enhance the quality of learning and teaching, e.g. by encouraging engagement with relevant in-house or Personal and Professional Development (PPD) training activities, and to encourage the use of appropriate teaching aids.
+Further advice: CARET, PPD.